hibernate/hibernate-matrix-testing/Readme.md

 ### Goal

 The idea of matrix testing is to allow testing in a varied set of configurations.
-Specifically for Hibernate, this correlates to running the same set of tests against against multiple databases.
+Specifically for Hibernate, this correlates to running the same set of tests against multiple databases.
 This goal is achieved through 2 Gradle plugins.

 Note that the second plugin (org.hibernate.build.gradle.testing.matrix.MatrixTestingPlugin) applies the first one (org.hibernate.build.gradle.testing.database.DatabaseProfilePlugin) automatically, so generally scripts would